-Unit Topics No. of CO No. Lectures No. I • Introduction to the anthropology of crime and criminalization.
+Topics No. of CO Lectures No. • Introduction to the anthropology of crime and criminalization.
 Crime and society.
 Criminal anthropology.
 Criminalizing race/culture.
 Criminalizing race/class.
 Gangster or Social Bandit.
 Ethnographic examples of social banditry.
 The Hustler.
 Producing delinquency.
 Gender and law.
 Gender, space/time, and danger.
 Narrative, self, and crime.
 Anthropology of organised crime and mafia.
 Anthropology, police and private security.
-I II • Anthropology and crime: A brief history.
-Image of the criminal: Born criminals and criminological myths.
-The Physique of II
+I • Anthropology and crime: A brief history.
+Image of the criminal: II Crime and society.
+Criminal anthropology.
+Criminalizing race/culture.
+Criminalizing race/class.
+Gangster or Social Bandit.
+Ethnographic examples of social banditry.
+The Hustler.
+Producing delinquency.
+Gender and law.
+Gender, space/time, and danger.
+Narrative, self, and crime.
+Anthropology of organised crime and mafia.
+Anthropology, police and private security.
+Introduction to the anthropology of crime and criminalization.
+Crime and society.
+Criminal anthropology.
+Criminalizing race/culture.
+Criminalizing race/class.
+Gangster or Social Bandit.
+Ethnographic examples of social banditry.
+The Hustler.
+Producing delinquency.
+Gender and law.
+Gender, space/time, and danger.
+Narrative, self, and crime.
+Anthropology of organised crime and mafia.
+Anthropology, police and private security.
+Anthropology and crime: A brief history.
+Image of the criminal:

 Criminals.
 Age as an Etiological Factor in Crime.
 The Criminal's Vital Statistics: Health, Disease, Mortality, Enumeration.
 The Mental Differentiation of the Criminal.
 The Influence of the "Force of Circumstances."
 The Fertility of Criminals.
 The Influence of "Heredity" on the Genesis of Crime.
 Cultures, law and justice.
-4 III • Definition, aims, nature and scope of Criminology.
+4 III Definition, aims, nature and scope of Criminology.
 History and Development of Criminology.
 Relationship of Criminology with other sciences: Forensic science, Psychology, Anthropology, Sociology and Law.
 Schools of Criminology and its Concept.
 Pre-classical School: Demonological, School of Freewill, Classical School, Neo- Classical School, Geographical School, Socialistic School, Italian School, Psychological School, Multifactor Theory.
 III IV • The Characteristics and Relationship of Concept of Crime.
 The Concept of Crime and its Socio-Legal Aspects.
 Criminal Psychology.
 Prevention of crime.
 The concept of Social Prevention and limits of its functioning.
 The basic principle of the Legal regulation of Social Prevention.
 Juvenile Court, Rehabilitation Homes, Reformatories.
 Objects of Punishment and its Critical Analysis.
 Modern concept of Penology.
 Capital Punishment.
 IV

 - 1. Malinowski, Bronislaw.
 Crime and Custom in Savage Society.
 London: Routledge and Kegan Paul, 1926. - 2.
 Galliher, John F. "The Willie Horton Fact, Faith, and Commonsense Theory of Crime."
 In Criminology as Peacemaking, edited by Harold E. Pepinsky and Richard Quinney, 245-250.
 Bloomington, Ind: Indiana University Press, 1991. - 3.
 Gould, Stephen Jay.
 The Mismeasure of Man.
 New York: W.W.
 Norton, 1981.
 "Measuring Bodies: Two Case Studies on the Apishness of Undesirables": 113- 145 (focus on 122-145). - 4.
 Murji, Karim.
 "Wild Life: Constructions and Representations of Yardies."
-In Making Trouble: Cultural Constructions of Crime, Devianc, and Control, edited by Jeff Ferrell and Neil Websdale, 179-201.
+In Making Trouble: Cultural Constructions of Crime, Devianc, e and Control, edited by Jeff Ferrell and Neil Websdale, 179-201.
 New York: Aldine de Gruyter, 1999. - 5.
 Wacquant, Loïc.
 Punishing the Poor: The Neoliberal Government of Social Insecurity.
 Durham, N.C.: Duke University Press, 2009: "Prologue," "Social Security and the Punitive Upsurge," and "The Criminalization of Poverty in the Post-Civil Rights Era," xi-xxiii, 1-37, and 41-75. - 6.
 Foucault, Michel.
 Discipline and Punish: The Birth of the Prison, trans.
 Alan Sheridan.
 New York: Vintage Books, 1977 [1975]: Selections from "Illegalities and Delinquency," 275-292. - 7.
 Spelman, Elizabeth V. and Martha Minow.
 "Outlaw Women: An Essay on 'Thelma and Louise."
 In Gender, Crime, and Feminism, edited by NgaireNaffine, 229-244.
 Aldershot, England and Brookfield, Vt.
 Dartmouth Publishing, 1995.